hpcaitech/Open-Sora/README.md

 ## 🪄 Acknowledgement

-During development of the project, we learnt a lot from the following public materials:
+During the development of the project, we learned a lot from the following information:

 - [OpenAI Sora Technical Report](https://openai.com/research/video-generation-models-as-world-simulators)
 - [VideoGPT Project](https://github.com/wilson1yan/VideoGPT)